 Clearly $\rank(A) \le \rank(M) \le k$.
 Since $A \in \M^*(D_1)$, by \Cref{cor:tournament_minrank}, The corresponding inequalities also hold for $B$, and thus $\rank(A), \rank(B) \in \{k-1,k\}$.

 \begin{claim} $\rank(A) = \rank(B) = k-1$ and $\rank(M) = k$. \end{claim}

-\begin{proof}[Proof of Claim] First suppose, in order to obtain a contradiction, that $\rank(A) = \rank(M)$.
+\begin{proof} First suppose, in order to obtain a contradiction, that $\rank(A) = \rank(M)$.
 Since $n_2 \ge k+1 \ge \rank(A) + 1$, by Lemma \ref{lem:block_matrices} we can immediately deduce that either there are two adjacent columns of $B$ that have the same entries, or the final column of $B$ contains only zeroes.